darklang/docs/docs/contributing/ocaml-for-dark-developers.md

   else myFunction (var + 2)
 ```

-Similarly, if two functions need to call each other, they need to be aware of each other (OCaml programs require all functions to be defined before they are used).
+Similarly, if two functions need to call each other, they need to be aware of
+each other (F#/ReScript programs require all functions to be defined before they
+are used).
 The `and` keyword allows this:

 ```ocaml
 let firstFunction (var : int) =